 What is gross margin?

-Gross margin is a calculation that shows you how profitable your products/services are and is expressed as a percentage.
+Gross margin, or gross profit margin, is a calculation that shows you how profitable your products/services are and is expressed as a percentage.
 It’s a fancy way of asking: how much money is left over from sales after you deduct the cost of making and selling your product/service?

-For example, if you’re selling baby headwraps your cost of goods sold could include things like fabric, sewing materials, and the wages of the employees who put it all together.
+For example, if you’re selling baby headwraps your cost of goods sold (COGS) could include raw materials like fabric, sewing materials, as well as direct labor—the wages of the employees who put it all together.

 Things that aren’t included in cost of goods sold?
 Any other operating expense or indirect costs such as taxes, rent, insurance, and professional services.